Chimoney/offline-pay-with-crypto/README.md

   <h3 align="center">offline-pay-with-crypto</h3>

   <p align="center">
-    Enable anyone to accept crypto via an embed on Web or Mobile
+    Enable anyone to accept CELO and other crypto via an embed on Mobile, Web and through a processing Agent
     <br />
     <a href="https://github.com/Chimoney/offline-pay-with-crypto"><strong>Explore the docs »</strong></a>
     <br />